Merrick Shukan, CPA, MST and Laura Genetelli, CPA, MBA

 Tax Loss Harvesting

 Now is a good time to review your 2020 taxable income with your accountant in conjunction with discussing your portfolio with your investment advisor.
 Tax loss harvesting is an investment strategy that can help reduce taxes by offsetting taxable capital gains.
 The idea is to sell assets that have decreased in value, use the proceeds to reinvest in similar investments, and then offset realized investment gains with these losses.
 If you don’t currently have realized gains, you can use up to $3,000 per year of the loss to offset capital gains or ordinary income, and the balance carries over to future years.
 When reviewing your portfolio for tax loss harvesting, consider investments that no longer fit your strategy.
-These investments may no longer have potential for future growth and can be replaced with another investment that is a better fit in your portfolio.
+These investments may no longer have potential for future growth and can be replaced with other investments that are a better fit in your portfolio.

 If you are invested in mutual funds, the return on these investments may be in the form of taxable long-term capital gains.
 Harvested losses provide opportunity to offset such taxable capital gain distributions.